osu-mist/es-manager/README.md

 be printed to stdout (for posterity), and es-manager will exit with an exit code of 1.

+If running esmanager would cause the overall size of the database to shrink by more than some threshold (currently 100), then esmanager will refuse to continue unless the --force flag is given.

 The format of locations.json is line-separated json objects.